Selbob/Edgenuity-Master-Controller-v0.4/README.md

 # Features
 This extension will automatically press next, and will skip most of the otherwise unskippable instructions.
+For anyone with Lifetime Fitness classes it also auto fills and completes the vocab lessons.

 # Edgenuity-Master-Controller-v0.4